Table of Contents

 The last factor that impacts your contract software pricing has nothing to do with your team size, workload, or goals.
 The companies you consider may offer discounts for paying an annual upfront fee versus monthly billing.
 While opting for a single payment each year is a larger upfront investment, the equivalent per-month cost is less.

-The lowest price tool, even for a one-to-one match of features, isn’t always the best choice.
-The top CLM platforms have these added benefits that increase your ROI without adding a line item to your software pricing quote.
+So far, this guide has covered the factors that drive your contract software price up.
+Now let’s flip it—because the lowest price tool, even for a one-to-one match of features, isn’t always the best choice.
+The top CLM platforms have added benefits that increase your ROI without adding a line item to your software pricing quote.
+For context, reducing legal involvement from 40% to 30% on 1,000 contracts per month can free up roughly $480,000 in annual legal capacity, as noted in our benchmark report.

 Level of customer support provided